lse/wakare/Readme.md

 For now the project has a few limitations:
 - Only supports x86\_64
 - No support for programs using multiple cores/threads

+## Disassembler plugins
+Plugins for disassemblers can be found in the ```plugins/``` folder.

+- Binary ninja
+    - Requirements:
+        - Python 3
+        - Version > 1.1.1689 (for UI plugins support)
+    - Features:
+        - Basic block coloration
+        - Indirect branch target resolution (right click on indirect call/jump)
+        - Support for PIE executables

 ## Dependencies
 - protobuf